47degrees/case-classy/README.md

 ### Introduction

-Case classy is a tiny framework to make it easy to decode untyped structured data into case class hierarchies of your choosing.
+Case classy is a tiny library to make it easy to decode untyped structured data into case class hierarchies of your choosing.
 It's completely modular, support Scala 2.11 and
-2.12, [ScalaJS](https://www.scala-js.org) ready, and the core library has _zero_ external dependencies.
+2.12, [ScalaJS](https://www.scala-js.org) ready, and the core module has _zero_ external dependencies.

 ```scala